Why do so many patients with hypothyroidism and Hashimoto’s suffer from brain fog?

 The condition Celiac disease is an autoimmune disease in which your immune system targets and attempts to destroy this protein.

-This results in the production of antibodies which can damage your intestinal tract, brain, and other tissues.
+This results in the production of antibodies that can damage your intestinal tract, brain, and other tissues.

 Celiac disease (the autoimmune condition) should be differentiated from gluten intolerance or gluten sensitivity.